-Applications Open: Bridging Differences in Higher Education Learning Fellowship
+Bridging Differences in Higher Education Learning Fellowship

-1. The Campus Cohort is for up to 50 leaders from individual colleges and universities across the United States—faculty, administrators, staff, or students.
+1. The Campus Cohort includes 100 leaders from individual colleges and universities across the United States—faculty, administrators, staff, or students.
 This is designed as an introductory cohort for campus leaders interested in learning key principles and skills for bridging differences and how they can be applied to their campus, whether inside the classroom or across the campus at large.
-Applicants do not need to have prior experience with bridge-building work, though ideally they have ideas for how they might bring what they learn from the cohort back to their campus.
-Apply here!
+Participants do not need to have prior experience with bridge-building work, though ideally they have ideas for how they might bring what they learn from the cohort back to their campus.

 2. The Organizational Cohort is for representatives from up to 10 organizations that work to bridge differences across at least five different college campuses.
 Members of this cohort will have more experience supporting cross-group dialogue and other bridge-building efforts in the context of higher education.
 Through more regular discussions with one another, they will identify challenges facing their field, sharpen their skills and expertise, support one another as they address complicated issues, and unite around common goals to advance their work.
-Apply here!

-3. The Project-Based Cohort is for up to 25 campus leaders who plan to launch or refine a specific initiative focused on bridging differences on their campus in the 2023-2024 academic year.
+3. The Project-Based Cohort is for up to 25 campus leaders who plan to launch or refine a specific initiative focused on bridging differences on their campus in the current academic year.
 This may include the syllabus of a course they are developing or revamping; a campus-wide initiative focused on curricular, co-curricular, or extracurricular activities; and/or professional development for faculty.
 Most important is that their participation be linked to a specific project that would benefit from ongoing support from the GGSC and their peers in the cohort.
-Apply here!

 Previous participants have praised the practical skills and community they gained from the Fellowship.
 Here’s what some of them have said about it: